Fuencaliente de La Palma

 Apartamentos Villa Colon

 With Atlantic and the island volcanoes gracing its balconies, guests cannot help but fall in love with Apartamentos Villa Colon.
 The complex also houses a swimming pool for guests to dip in and swim.
+Book Now!

 Each of the units here has a fully functioning kitchen which means guests can cook and eat what and when they want to.
 They can also chill in their living room or hire a car if they want to go out.
 Apartamentos Villa Colon is truly a home away from home.

 Casa Clara is a mountainside country house with an incredible vista and a beautiful garden.
 Guests can relax on the sun terrace amidst the sparkling blue sea and even Tenerife.
 A fully equipped kitchenette also makes guests feel right at home.
 Tourists, most especially couples, recommend this cozy casa and it’s not hard to see why.
+Book Now!

 A Great Tourist Spot Deserves Great Restaurants